tc-dickson/vocab_practice/vocab_words.md

 **Aphorism** (n): a pithy observation that contains a general truth; axiom<br>
 "'If it ain't broke, don't fix it' is a common *aphorism*."<br>

+**Aplomb** (n): self-confidence or assurance, especially when in a demanding situation<br>
+"Despite the pressure of the testing environment, Tyler handled himself with *aplomb* because of his careful studying."<br>

 **Apocryphal** (adj): untrue; of doubtful authenticity<br>
 "The fisherman who was carried away in boasting of his accomplishments began spouting *apocryphal* claims."<br>